Games-and-Simulations/sc-docker/docker/README.md

 Please download Windows x86 version and place it in this folder.

+Image `java.dockerfile` uses the `jre-8u161-windows-i586.tar.gz` version.

-I don't put the zip directly in the repo because of potential license problems.
+I don't put the JRE directly in the repo because of potential license problems.